 Curious about other repertoires and artistic manifestations, Gabriel Díaz has explored other ways of expression such as the jazz-flamenco-classical fusion of the Looking Back Orchestra and its show Zambra Barroca by prestigious jazzist, recorder player and improviser Andreas Prittwitz, which he premiered at the Auditorio Nacional de Música (Madrid).
 He also performed in the dance show Until the Lions with the Akram Khan Company, founded and directed by Akram Khan, one of the most celebrated contemporary dance coreographers.

 Gabriel Díaz has sung Haendel's Messiah at the Palau de la Música Catalana in Barcelona with Le Concert des Nations led by Jordi Savall.
-Future engagements include Pergolesi's Stabat Mater with the Lodz Philharmonic and Monteverdi Vespers and Orfeo at the Carnegie Hall in New York with Savall.
+Future engagements include Monteverdi’s Orfeo with Jordi Savall at the Opéra Comique in París and the Opéra Royal de Versailles, and Cavalieri’s Rappresentazione di anima e di corpo with Vox Luminis in Bruges and Utrecht.